apache/superset/superset/db_engine_specs/README.md

 The method `get_url_for_impersonation` updates the SQLAlchemy URI before every query.
 In this particular case, it will fetch the user's email and add it to the `subject` query argument.
 The driver will then lower the permissions to match that given user.
 This allows the connection to be configured with a service account that has access to all the spreadsheets, while giving users access to only the spreadsheets they own are have been shared with them (or with their organization — Google will handle the authorization in this case, not Superset).

-Alternatively, it's also possible to impersonate users by implemeneting the `update_impersonation_config`.
+Alternatively, it's also possible to impersonate users by implementing the `update_impersonation_config`.
 This is a class method which modifies `connect_args` in place.
 You can use either method, and ideally they [should be consolidated in a single one](https://github.com/apache/superset/issues/24910).

 ### File upload